 Sethi earned his bachelor of technology from the Indian Institute of Technology and his MBA at Washington State University.
 He earned his master of science in industrial administration from Carnegie Mellon University, where he also earned his PhD in operations research.

 The estate of Eugene McDermott created the chair in September 1973.
 Sethi filled the position in September 2011.
 The chair was created as enduring support to The University of Texas at Dallas.

 Sethi is internationally recognized for applying quantitative methods to areas of manufacturing and operations management, finance, economics and marketing.

 “I am honored and deeply humbled to be the holder of this chair.
 The Naveen Jindal School of Management has provided an environment in which to build one of the world’s best programs in operations management.
-The growth and intellectual development of UT Dallas during my 15 years here has been without parallel and I am looking forward to an even brighter future.”
+The growth and intellectual development of UT Dallas during my time here has been without parallel, and I am looking forward to an even brighter future.”